nekonaute/roborobo3/roborobo3/README.md

-roborobo3
+Roborobo3
 =========

-Roborobo! is a fast and simple 2D mobile robot simulator written in C++ loosely based on a khepera/epuck model.
+Roborobo is a fast and simple 2D mobile robot simulator written in C++ loosely based on a khepera/epuck model.
 It is targeted for fast single and multi-robots simulation (primary motivation is evolutionary robotics et swarm/collective robotics).

-Roborobo3 is currently the __only__ supported version.
+Roborobo version 3 is currently the __only__ supported version.

 ###### __Dependencies__
  * SDL2